in-mai-space/plant-tracker/README.md

 # plant-tracker
 <h2>Overview</h2>
-<p>This is a project where I built a 3D box that contains features:</p>
+<p>This is a project of a 3D box that contains features:</p>
 <ul>
-  <li>Display temperature and humidity, soil and air moisture, sunlight level on screen</li>
+  <li>Measure and display temperature and humidity, soil and air moisture, sunlight level for a plant on screen</li>
   <li>Users can click a button to switch between these information on screen</li>
   <li>Users can view whether the plant needs water or not</li>
   <li>When moisture goes below a threshold, it will draw water from a container to water the plant</li>